action movie freak

 Riddick is going to be taken back to jail by Toombs, but, guess where?
 Crematoria (where Jack is).
 The movie is a locomotive gathering steam from this point on.
 The whole look of Crematoria and the jail is as 'cool' as it is dangerous (their 'hell hounds' are released to feed on the prisoners).
 The planet's surface is 700 degrees on the day side, and 300 below on the night side.
 The only thing on it is the underground prison.
 Where it isn't on fire, it's scorched like a briquette.

-A NEW ANIMAL The set-up of the prison, how Riddick enters it, and the interaction
+The set-up of the prison, how Riddick enters it, and the interaction

 with the prisoners and guards is all very cool (and spawned the